 HOW TO PRINT AND ASSEMBLE YOUR FREE PRINTABLE HOLIDAY GIFT TAGS:

-- Download the PDF files here.
+- Download the PDF files above.

 - Print them out on card stock

-- Cut them out with regular scissors, or with a guillotine trimmer (you can stack and do a lot at once if you use this.
+- Cut them out with regular scissors, or with a paper trimmer (you can stack and do a lot at once if you use this.
 Just make sure that they are secured to each other so that you get an even cut.)

 - Add them to your gifts using pretty ribbons, twines, and ropes!

 These holiday gift tags are a pretty large size.
 I made it that way as it’s easier to print smaller than bigger.
 This way, it works for your larger gifts.
 Plus, if you need it for something smaller, you can just scale it down.